Smyrnium olusatrum: Distribution and status

-Alexanders is widespread in Britain, where it is frequent in coastal areas in the south, becoming progressively rarer towards the north of Scotland.
+Alexanders is widespread in Britain, where it is frequent in coastal areas in the south, becoming progressively rarer towards the north of Scotland, and absent from Orkney and Shetland.

-It does not occur in Orkney or Shetland.
-It is a lowland plant, being recorded no higher than 290 m (in Cornwall).
 Inland, it is often found close to the sites of medieval monastery gardens and other historical places such as castles.
 In Ireland it is common around the south and east coasts, but rare inland and to the west.

-In Europe it occurs throughout the Mediterranean, where it is recorded in all coastal areas, including the islands, and it extends as far as Crimea and the Black Sea.
+More generally in Europe, it occurs throughout the Mediterranean, where it is recorded in all coastal areas, including the islands, and it extends as far as Crimea and the Black Sea.
 It is also found along the Atlantic coast of the continent from the Iberian Peninsula northwards through France, Belgium, the Netherlands, Denmark and (recently) into Norway; and westwards to the Azores.
 In north Africa it is restricted to the Mediterranean and Atlantic regions, including the Canary Islands.